WetHat/MarkdownToHtml/Documentation/MarkdownToHTML.md

 a fast, powerful, [CommonMark](http://commonmark.org/) compliant, extensible Markdown processor for .NET.

+### Incompatibilities

+This version is incompatible with existing conversion projects which use the _mathematics_ extensions and were created with versions of this module older than 2.0.0 (i.e. 1.* or 0.*).

+**Make sure to read the release notes for 2.0.0 below for instructions on how to upgrade your existing conversion projects.**

 # Quickstart

 The typical use case is to convert a bunch of Markdown files in a directory